Azure/onboarding-guidance/Portal/Compute/L5-Compute.md

-# Module:- Capture a Windows VM as an Image on Azure
+# Capture a Windows VM as an Image on Azure

 # Abstract